MicrosoftDocs/powerbi-docs/powerbi-docs/service-usage-metrics.md

 To dig into the report data, or to build your own reports against the underlying dataset, you have two options:

     - Make a copy of the report in the Power BI service.
-See [Save the Usage Metrics report as a Power BI report](#save-the-usage-metrics-report-as-a-full-featured-power-bi-report-personalize) later for details.
+See [Save a copy of the Usage Metrics report](#save-a-copy-of-the-usage-metrics-report) later in this article for details.
     - Connect to the dataset from Power BI Desktop.
 See [Establish a connection to a published dataset](desktop-report-lifecycle-datasets.md#establish-a-power-bi-service-live-connection-to-the-published-dataset) for details.

 ## Open a Usage Metrics report for a dashboard or report